riversdark/riversdark.github.io/content/post/pest.md

 ### Fit model to fake data {#fit-model-to-fake-data}

 However, before doing inference on real data, we should check that our model works well with simulated data.
-We'll simulate data according to the model and then check that we can sufficiently recover the parameter values used in the simulation.
+We'll simulate data from the model and then check that we can recover the parameter values used in the simulation.

-Here we'll fix the values of the parameters and draw one sample from the model, then feed the sample back to the model, to see if we can recover the fixed parameters that has been used to generate that exact data.
+Here we'll fix the parameter values and draw one sample from the model, then feed the sample back to the model, to see if we can recover the fixed parameters that has been used to generate that exact data.
 I collected the code for running inference and predictions into helper